dessant/lock-threads-app/README.md

 [![Version](https://img.shields.io/npm/v/lock-threads.svg?colorB=007EC6)](https://www.npmjs.com/package/lock-threads)

+> This project is in maintenance mode, migrating to the version built on GitHub Actions is recommended: https://github.com/dessant/lock-threads

 Lock Threads is a GitHub App inspired by [Stale](https://github.com/probot/stale) and built with [Probot](https://github.com/probot/probot) that locks closed issues and pull requests after a period of inactivity.